codifryed/wp-vue-docker-starter/README.md

-# wp-react-docker-starter
+# wp-vue-docker-starter

-A starting point using docker-compose and a basic theme for react integration.
+A starting point using docker-compose and a basic theme for vue integration.

 ## Instructions: